sordina/SQLBong/README.md

 Parse columnized output with SQL - Thanks to the power of SQLite3

+The SQL syntax accepted is completely determined by what <a href="http://www.sqlite.org/">SQLite3</a> supports.

+Why the name? `SQLPipe` was taken.

 ## Example:

     > cat test.txt | ./sqlbong "select c2 from data limit 2" "select c1, c3, c2 from data where c2 > '4' order by c3 desc"